Magnolia Non Motorized Trails Project

-The Hobbit 2 trail has significantly eroded near campsite 18, creating an unsustainable 15-foot wide rock and earth waterfall.
-New 3 will reroute from this area to Observatory on the east side of road.
+New 3 will create a connection from Hobbit 2 by Campsite 18 to Observatory trail on the east side of road.
 The total reroute will be about a half mile and will create an interloop in the trail system.

 Re-Root, Hobbit 1, and Observatory Intersection